IllinoisExperts/funding_text_public/README.md

 ## Description

-This is a python program that takes in a csv file list of research outputs with funding text information from Pure and uses the Pure (CRUD) API to copy the funding information into the Bibliographic Note field.
-The purpose of this process is to improve the findability of funding information in Pure as "Bibliographic Note" is a searchable field while "Funding Text on Record" is not.
+This is a python program that takes in a csv file list of research outputs from Pure and uses the Pure (CRUD) API to copy the contents of the "Funding Text on Record" field into the "Bibliographic Note" field in order to improve the findability of funding/asset information in Pure ("Bibliographic Note" is a searchable field while "Funding Text on Record" is not).

 **IMPORTANT**: This program is written to copy the information from the Funding Text field and **replace** whatever is in the Biblographic Note field with that information.
 If you have important information in the Bibliographic Note field that you would **not** like to overwrite, please do not use this program or modify it to your needs.